symptomatic/policies/source/first-draft/05-roles_policy.md

 2. Helps to establish and maintain written policies and procedures to comply with the Security rule and maintains them for six years from the date of creation or date it was last in effect, whichever is later.
 3. Reviews and updates policies and procedures as necessary and appropriate to maintain compliance and maintains changes made for six years from the date of creation or date it was last in effect, whichever is later.
 4. Facilitates audits to validate compliance efforts throughout the organization.
-5. Documents all activities and assessments completed to maintain compliance and maintains documentation for six years from the date of creation or date it was last in effect, whichever is later.
+5. Documents all activities, audits, and assessments in the [Compliance Reviews Activities Log](https://docs.google.com/spreadsheets/d/1Hcy45pCmEExXnlODVpFOqh9Dv1FXkiGguYGn9BuQxjA/edit?usp=drive_web&ouid=102354279930404006476) and maintains documentation for six years from the date of creation or date it was last in effect, whichever is later.
 6. Provides copies of the policies and procedures to management, customers, and partners, and has them available to review by all other workforce members to which they apply.
 7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within Symptomatic infrastructure.
 8. Develops and provides periodic security updates and reminder communications for all workforce members.